Skip to Content

 Choose The Right Season Extension Method

-• Row covers: Lightweight and perfect for smaller areas.
+• Row covers: Quick frost protection for small areas.

-• Grow tunnels: Larger-scale protection for a longer season.
+• Grow tunnels: Max protection for more serious winter warriors.

 Starting a Winter Garden in Cold Climates